www-aplas/www-aplas.github.io/arrival.md

   <td><img src="photo/taxi2.jpg" width="500"></td>
   </tr></table>
   <br>
   Get on an empty taxi, and then show the [map togeher with notes](photo/map1.pdf)(please print it out) for the driver, he will drive you to the conference center.
+Don't forget to take the receipt when you arrive.
-  If you need to go to the hotel instead of the conference center, then the below table is useful for you:
+  If you need to go to the hotel instead of the conference center, then below table is useful for you:
   <style>
   table, th, td {
   border: 1px solid black;